Fall 2013 Rec Soccer Registration is Open

 For our pre-school and kindergarten teams, we usually have 2 coaches and 8 kids per team.
 Therefore, the coaching ratio for our pre-K and Kindergarten teams is 4:1 or better for nearly all teams and there are no more than 8 players per team.
 For other area clubs, the ratio is more like 8:1 to 16:1.
 In a scenario where 1 coach is trying to coach 8-16 kids, personal attention by a coach is virtually non-existant.
 For our older teams, we typically have 2 coaches for every 8-10 kids.

-10. How long are the two recreational seasons, Spring and Autumn?
+10. How long are the three recreational seasons, Winter, Spring and Autumn?

 The Spring season is 10 weeks in length.
 The Autumn season is 6 weeks in length.
 The other local clubs have a 5 week Spring season and a 6 week Autumn season.
 Our Winter season is typically 6 weeks long.